A physical perspective on lithium therapy: What is lithium therapy?

-\textit{Excellent lithium response and daily rythm}\\ Excellent lithium response is well-documented in bipolar disorder where it makes up less than 6\% of the patient population \cite{kessing_predictors_2011}.
-In these patients, long-term lithium treatment will not only attenuate future mood fluctuations, but also reduce some of the risks associated with the illness, such as cancer and dementia \cite{jakobsson_towards_2017, kessing_increased_2003}.
-This ability is unparalleled compared to other pharmacological therapies on the market \cite{rybakowski_antiviral_2022}.
-It indicates that lithium not only ameliorates symptoms, it also treats an underlying pathology shared by this particular subgroup of the bipolar population \cite{alda_who_2017}.
-Excellent lithium response is associated with a distinct set of symptoms \cite{abou-saleh_who_1993}.
+\textit{Excellent lithium response and daily rhythm}\\ Excellent lithium response is well-documented in bipolar disorder, and estimated to make up between 6\% - 30\% of the patient population \cite{kessing_predictors_2011, rybakowski_prophylactic_2001}.
+In these patients, long-term lithium treatment will not only attenuate future mood fluctuations, but also reduce some of the risks associated with the illness, such as cancer, dementia, and cardio- and cerebrovascular diseases \cite{jakobsson_towards_2017, kessing_increased_2003, ponzer_lithium_2023, chen_cardioprotective_2023}.
+This ability is unparalleled compared to other pharmacological therapies \cite{rybakowski_antiviral_2022}.
+It indicates that lithium not only ameliorates symptoms, it also treats an underlying pathology shared by this particular subgroup of the bipolar population \cite{alda_who_2017}. \\ Excellent lithium response is associated with a distinct set of symptoms \cite{abou-saleh_who_1993, amare_association_2021}.
 Patients are often 'early birds' \cite{rohr_impact_2022}, and their symptomatic patterns are clear episodes of mania followed by depression \cite{schou_biology_1957, kleindienst_which_2005, alda_who_2017}.
 In this subgroup, there is a high heritability of both illness and lithium response \cite{grof_is_2002, alda_who_2017}.
-Similarly, primary headaches are known for their rhythmicity, specifically 'morningness', seasonal pattern, and heritability \cite{costa_preliminary_2015, lindner_hypnic_2023, pereira_da_silva_neto_lithium-responsive_2010}, but there exists little data on the diversity of lithium response within this patient group.
-Interestingly, this improvement in diurnal rhythm has, for bipolar lithium responders, been linked to metabolic changes down to cellular level.\\
+Similarly, lithium-responsive headaches are known for their rhythmicity, specifically 'morningness', seasonal pattern, and heritability \cite{costa_preliminary_2015, lindner_hypnic_2023, pereira_da_silva_neto_lithium-responsive_2010}, but little data exists on the diversity of lithium response within this patient group.
+Interestingly, this improvement in diurnal rhythm has, for bipolar lithium responders, been linked to metabolic changes down to the cellular level.\\